-It could simply be bottled-up energy.
 Cats spend lots of time lying around just watching the world go by.
-But they do have energy to burn just like any other animal, and the racing around could be a way of burning that off before they go back to that all-important patch of sunlight.
+But they do have energy to burn just like any other animal.

-While younger cats obviously have more energy to burn, even seniors have been known to race around like race cars every once in a while.
+This is especially true for indoor cats.2 And while younger cats obviously have more energy to burn, even senior cats have been known to zoom around like crazy every once in a while.

-This video shows a hilarious compilation of cats racing around their houses:
+This video shows a hilarious compilation of cats racing around their houses like crazy:

 2. Intruders Inside and Out